templep/resist/objectives.md

 We aim to perform case studies on these systems to allow not only the evaluation of resilience using digital twins, but also to assess the transferability of the methods onto the physical hardware.

+# References

-[1] T. Y. Chen, F.-C. Kuo, H. Liu, P.-L. Poon, D. Towey, T. H. Tse, and Z. Q. Zhou.
+ * [1] T. Y. Chen, F.-C. Kuo, H. Liu, P.-L. Poon, D. Towey, T. H. Tse, and Z. Q. Zhou.
 2018.
 Metamorphic testing: A review of challenges and opportunities.
 ACM Computing Surveys 51, 1 (2018), 4:1–4:27.
-[2] Adaptive metamorphic testing with contextual bandits.
+ * [2] Adaptive metamorphic testing with contextual bandits.
 H. Spieker, A. Gotlieb.
 Journal of Systems and Software 165: 110574, 2020.
-[3] Grieves M., Vickers J. (2017) Digital Twin: Mitigating Unpredictable, Undesirable Emergent Behavior in Complex Systems.
+ * [3] Grieves M., Vickers J. (2017) Digital Twin: Mitigating Unpredictable, Undesirable Emergent Behavior in Complex Systems.
 In: Transdisciplinary Perspectives on Complex Systems.
 Springer, Cham.
-[4] S. Ali and T. Yue, Handling Uncertainties in Cyber-Physical Systems during Their Operations with Digital Twins, Presented at the Fifth Workshop on Monitoring and Testing of Cyber-Physical Systems (MT-CPS) co-located with CPS-IoT Week, 2020.
+ * [4] S. Ali and T. Yue, Handling Uncertainties in Cyber-Physical Systems during Their Operations with Digital Twins, Presented at the Fifth Workshop on Monitoring and Testing of Cyber-Physical Systems (MT-CPS) co-located with CPS-IoT Week, 2020.
-[5] Francis Bordeleau, Benoit Combemale, Romina Eramo, Mark van den Brand, Manuel Wimmer.
+ * [5] Francis Bordeleau, Benoit Combemale, Romina Eramo, Mark van den Brand, Manuel Wimmer.
 Towards Model-Driven Digital Twin Engineering: Current Opportunities and Future Challenges.
 ICSMM 2020 - International Conference on Systems Modelling and Management, Jun 2020, Bergen, Norway.
-[6] Paul Temple, Mathieu Acher, Jean-Marc Jézéquel.
+ * [6] Paul Temple, Mathieu Acher, Jean-Marc Jézéquel.
 Empirical Assessment of Multimorphic Testing.
 IEEE Transactions on Software Engineering (2020)